 24 Mar A Quick Guide to Catalogue Printing

-As we all know, catalogues are very effective ways to sell ‘things’ to your customers (whatever the ‘things’ might be).
+As we all know, catalogues are a very effective channel to sell products to your customers.
 They’re effective, relatively inexpensive and, importantly, everyone knows how to use them.
 Which is handy when many of your customers would tie themselves in knots with digital versions.

 What is a Catalogue?

 Well of course, there’s no really tight definition of what constitutes a catalogue; and what one person calls a catalogue, the next will call a brochure.
-However, typically, a catalogue will contain pages of products or services with a direct call to buy and will, generally, be thicker than the typical brochure.
+However, typically, a catalogue will contain pages of products or services with a direct call to buy (whether directly through a call centre or driving customers to online ordering) and will, generally, be thicker than the typical brochure.

 Catalogues can range from 8pp (pages) to over 1000, usually with a separate cover.
 Typically, they’re A4 (297mm x 210mm) portrait.